Go to home page - New Zealand History online

 Pages tagged with: christmas

-Christmas in New Zealand is less about snow and sleigh bells and more about sun, sand and barbecues in the backyard.
-During December we delve into the Kiwi Christmas experience – from Abel Tasman’s first New Zealand Christmas in 1642 to the declining reign of the Queen’s message in our living rooms.
+Christmas in New Zealand is less about snow and sleigh bells and more about sun, sand and backyard barbecues.
+Over the holiday season we explore the Kiwi Christmas experience – from Abel Tasman’s first New Zealand Christmas in 1642 to the declining reign of the Queen’s message

 Before e-games, people played all sorts of games around Christmas time.
 Some of these games, such as the ‘Light the cigarette race’ and 'the slave market', haven’t stood the test of time very well.